fzero/baaaes/README.md

 Note how you can use `try`/`catch` for async error handling - and YES, IT WORKS! 💓

+## External dependencies

+**Baaaes** expects a Postgres database up and running, but you can modify the code to use any other database supported by Sequelize.
+You'll have to install the corresponding `npm` packages and modify the `.env` file.
+[Relevant documentation here.](http://docs.sequelizejs.com/en/v3/docs/getting-started/)

+Out of the box, **Baaaes** uses URI-style configuration for database connections, but you can use as many environment variables as you want (e.g. `DB_USER`, `DB_PASS`, `DB_HOST` and so on). **Just make sure to keep you test database separated; all data is destroyed every time the test suite runs!**

 ## To do

 * Authentication middleware example